brunchstudio/pytvpaint/docs/limitations.md

 ## Windows only

-As stated on the homepage, the [`tvpaint-rpc`](https://github.com/brunchstudio/tvpaint-rpc) C++ plugin is currently Windows only.
+As stated on the homepage, the [`tvpaint-rpc`](https://github.com/brunchstudio/tvpaint-rpc) C++ plugin is currently compiled for Windows only.

-So Pytvpaint only work on this platform.
-It comes from the fact that we have Windows workstations in our studio so we didn't have time to compile the plugin and test it on Linux/MacOS.
-If you want to contribute, please open an issue or do a pull request on the [plugin repository](https://github.com/brunchstudio/tvpaint-rpc/issues).
+We are interested in making it available for Linux and MacOS, but being a Windows Studio we have not needed nor have we had time to do so yet.
+If you want to contribute on this, please open an issue or do a pull request on the [plugin repository](https://github.com/brunchstudio/tvpaint-rpc/issues).

 ## Control characters in George results